Bank Fraud Defense

 Our attorneys and defense consultants include former federal prosecutors and investigative agents.
 When you choose Oberheiden P.C., you will have the following experience on your side:

-- Decades of prior experience as a Senior Trial Attorney with the U.S. Department of Justice (DOJ)
+- Prior experience as a Senior Trial Attorney with the U.S. Department of Justice (DOJ)

-- Decades of prior experience as U.S. Attorneys and Assistant U.S. Attorneys
+- Prior experience as U.S. Attorneys and Assistant U.S. Attorneys

-- Decades of prior experience as FBI Special Agents and Supervisory Special Agents
+- Prior experience as FBI Special Agents and Supervisory Special Agents

-- Decades of prior experience with IRS-CI and other federal law enforcement agencies
+- Prior experience with IRS-CI and other federal law enforcement agencies

 What Constitutes Bank Fraud Under Federal Law?